apache/arrow/docs/source/cpp/acero/overview.rst

 Acero does not provide distributed execution.
 However, Acero aims to be usable by a distributed query execution engine.
-In other words, Acero will not configure and coordinate workers but it does except to be used as a worker.
+In other words, Acero will not configure and coordinate workers but it does expect to be used as a worker.
 Sometimes, the distinction is a bit fuzzy.
 For example, an Acero source may be a smart storage device that is capable of performing filtering or other advanced analytics.
 One might consider this a distributed plan.
 The key distinction is Acero does not have the capability of transforming a logical plan into a distributed execution plan.